Carbohydrates are an essential component of the diet, and many high carb foods offer excellent health benefits.

 5. Brown rice

-Oats are one of the most healthful and versatile whole grains.
-Different varieties are available, including rolled, steel cut, and quick oats.
+Oats are versatile whole grains.
+Different varieties are available, including rolled, steel-cut, and quick oats.

 Fruits are an excellent source of healthful carbohydrates, particularly those below: